Côte-des-Neiges station: Overview

 It is a normal side platform station built in tunnel.
 A ticket hall, also in tunnel, diverges to two entrances, one on each side of Ch. de la Côte-des-Neiges.
 The western entrance is housed in an imposing building containing a stained glass window by Claude Bettinger, while the eastern one is integrated into another building and includes a suite of sculptures by Bernard Chaudron.
 A second stained-glass mural by Bettinger is found in the transept leading to the platforms.

+In 2022, the STM's Universal Accessibility Report noted that design work to make the station accessible was underway.

 Origin of name

 Côte-des-Neiges station takes its name from the road on which it lies: Côte-des-Neiges Road.

 Côte-des-Neiges Road takes its name from the settlement originally on this location, the Village of Côte-des-Neiges, which was created in 1862, and annexed by Montreal in two parts in 1908 and 1910.

 The name for the area, Côte de Notre-Dame des Neiges (Our Lady of the Snows Hill), dates from the early 18th century.
 The name lives on in the church and the school in the centre of the former village.